nukep/OpenTIM/README.md

 - WebAssembly is a stretch goal.
 Not actively targeting it, but keeping it in mind.
 - Simulation should be as accurate to the original game as possible.
 - Try to keep simulation quirks.
 Simulation bugs carried over from the original game may be fixed if there's reasonable consensus that it's disruptive or game-breaking.

+## Dev notes:

+All bug fixes for the original game are labelled as "VANILLAFIX".